 Japan’s natural landscape has an astonishing beauty–and our immersive voyages call on more than just the largest cities.
 Other gorgeous gardens along our itinerary include Hakodate City Tropical Botanical Garden, Kenroku-en Garden in Kanazawa, Kawachi Wisteria Garden in Kitakyushu, and Ritsurin-kōen in Takamatsu.

 At Kawachi Wisteria Garden, purple wisteria flowers canopy two 100-meter long tunnels creating a stunning scene.
 Kanazawa’s Kenroku-en Garden is renowned as one of the top three gardens in all of Japan, and dates back to the 16th century.

 In Kobe, nature lovers should consider a visit to the nearby Arashiyama Bamboo Grove.
 The towering, green bamboo trees give the paths an otherworldly quality and make for a startlingly photogenic scene.

-Of all the ports on this incredible voyage, though, Shimizu boasts the most beautiful natural landscape.
-Sitting beneath the striking Mount Fuji, Shimizu is home to pristine lakes, forests, rivers, and coastline.
-Kakita River Park, with its natural springs, and Miho-no-Matsubara, with its ancient grove of 30,000 pine trees, are highlights.
-Both offer incredible views of Mount Fuji.
+Shimizu boasts some of the most beautiful views in all of Japan.
+Sitting beneath the striking Mount Fuji, this region is home to pristine lakes, forests, rivers, and coastline.
+Kakita River Park, with its natural springs, as well as the ancient grove of 30,000 pine trees in Miho-no-Matsubara, are definite highlights—both of which offer incredible views of Mount Fuji.

-One of the best ways to explore authentic food is to visit local markets – that’s certainly the case in Japan.
+One of the best ways to explore authentic food is to stroll through the bustling local markets–that’s certainly the case in Japan.
 As a nation of islands, seafood is an integral part of the cuisine.
 A visit to one of Japan’s many fish markets will showcase the unique ingredients used in cooking.